-Additionally, seventeen of these deaths were caused by the victim being involved in harmful behaviors which put them at risk, such as gang membership, illegal activities, or involvement with drugs.
+Twenty-two of these deaths were caused by the victim being involved in harmful behaviors which put them at risk, such as gang membership, illegal activities or involvement with drugs.
 Research on youth violence has increased understanding of factors that make some populations more vulnerable to victimization and perpetration.
 Risk factors contribute and increase the likelihood that a young person will engage in violence.
-However, risk factors are not direct causes of youth violence.
+However, risk factors are not the direct causes of youth violence (Preventing Youth Violence, 2020).